15 Side Hustles You Can Start Today

-Finding a job can be difficult, especially if you are under the age of 18.
-However, if you are motivated, dedicated, and eager to work, check out these side hustles you can do in your free time to earn some extra cash.
+Finding a job can be tricky, especially if you are under 18 years old.
+However, if you are motivated, dedicated, and eager to work, check out these 15 side hustles you can do in your free time to earn some extra cash!

-Note: If you earn more than an certain amount per quarter, the IRS will require you to file taxes and report how much you earned from working your side hustles.
-Speak with your parent or guardian for guidance before starting your side hustle and visit the IRS website for more information.
+Note: If you earn more than a certain amount per quarter, the IRS will require you to file taxes and report how much you earned from your side hustles.
+Speak with a parent or trusted adult for guidance before starting your side hustle and visit the IRS website for more information.

 If you enjoy writing or being on video, use those skills to start a blog or vlog.
-You won’t earn money right away, but if you get enough followers, you may be able to land some sponsors in the future.
+You may not earn money right away, but if you get enough followers, you may be able to land some sponsorships in the future.

 If you’re handy with computers or phones, offer your repair services to family and friends to earn some extra cash.